-LLitter and microplastics generated and released to the environment away from the Arctic marine areas can use several pathways to get to the ocean.
-The Arctic watershed is very large with several large rivers that deliver substantial amounts of freshwater to the Arctic Ocean and that control its surface dynamics and chemistryL.
-Litter and microplastics orgininating inland in areas more densely populated than the coastal areas could potentially contribute substantial amounts to the total input of litter and microplastics but unfortunately there are no studies measuring the outflow of litter and microplastics from Arctic rivers.
-Similarly the input of light weight litter i.e. plastic and microplastics via atmospheric flows in the Arctic has not been investigated either.
+Marine litter, including microplastics, generated and released to the environment outside of Arctic marine areas can use several pathways to get to the ocean.
+The Arctic watershed is very large with several large rivers that deliver substantial amounts of freshwater to the Arctic Ocean.
+Marine litter, including microplastics, originating inland in areas more densely populated than the coastal areas could potentially contribute substantial amounts to the total input, but unfortunately, there are no studies measuring the outflow of marine litter, including microplastics, from Arctic rivers.
+Similarly, the input of light weight litter (i.e. plastic and microplastics) via atmospheric flows in the Arctic has not been investigated either.
 Two other pathways that have been researched and shown to potentially influence the arrival and distribution of marine litter and microplastics in the Arctic are regional circulation and currents and the drift of sea ice along the Transpolar Drift.
-These two pathways are postulated as responsible for accumulation of microplasticsin waters and sediments of specific areas like the Barents Sea and the Fram Strait and potentially other marginal ice zones like in the Chuckchi Sea
+These two pathways are postulated as responsible for accumulation of microplastics in waters and sediments of specific areas like the Barents Sea and the Fram Strait and potentially other marginal ice zones like in the Chuckchi Sea

-The knowledge on distribution of marine litter and microplastics in the Arctic is skewed due to information being mostly available for the Barents and Norwegian Sea and for the Bering Sea and Gulf of Alaska.
-Almost no data is available for the Central Arctic Ocean and the corresponding Siberian, Alaskan, Canadian and Canadian Arctic Archipielago coastal areas.
-Marine litter and microplastics haveve been found in all compartments of the Arctic marine environment including along the shoreline, sea ice, sea surface and subsurface waters, water column, seafloor and sediments.
-A stock assessment is not available either to discern which of these compartments may hold the most litter and microplastics but certainly the coastline and the seafloor accumulate the largest items and,, specially for the shoreline, at high density in specific locations making it ahotspot for accumulation.
-The seafloor and specially areas with high accumulation rates have been proposed as preferential sinks for litter and microplastics.
+The knowledge on distribution of marine litter, including microplastics, in the Arctic is skewed due to information being mostly available for the Barents and Norwegian Sea and for the Bering Sea.
+Almost no data is available for the Central Arctic Ocean and the coastal areas of Siberia, Alaska, mainland Canada and the Canadian Arctic Archipielago.
+Marine litter, including microplastics, has been found across the Arctic marine environment including along the shoreline, sea ice, sea surface and subsurface waters, water column, seafloor and sediments.
+A stock assessment is not available either to discern which areas may hold the most litter, but the coastline and the seafloor accumulate the largest items, and the shoreline in particular accumulates items at high density in specific locations, resulting in marine litter hotspots.
+The seafloor and especially areas with high accumulation rates, have been identified as sinks for litter, including microplastics.

-The many different methods and variables chosen to measure and report abundance of marine litter and microplastics in each compartment makes geographic comparison challenging.
-The only exception to this is the indication of surface waters concentration obtained through investigating the plastic content of northern fulmars (Fulmarus glacialis) that allows identifying an apparent S-N decreasing trendboth in the North Pacific and the North Atlantic and highest concentrations in the Barents Sea followed by the Bering Sea and lowest in the Canadian Arctic when comparing high latitude zones.
+The many different methods and variables chosen to measure and report abundance of marine litter in each Arctic marine environment area makes geographic comparison challenging.
+The only exception are reports of abundance of small plastic fragments in surface waters obtained through investigating the plastic content of northern fulmars (Fulmarus glacialis), which describe an apparent S-N decreasing trend when comparing to high-latitudes in both in the North Pacific and the North Atlantic.
+Within the Arctic the abundance is highest in the Barents Sea followed by the Bering Sea and lowest in the Canadian Arctic.